Prepare for FY1 Guide by Specialty

 What should a doctor expect from this rotation?

-In some hospitals this is part of general surgery, in others they have dedicated HPB team and ward – find out which yours is.
+In some hospitals this is part of general surgery, in others, they have a dedicated HPB team and ward – find out which yours is.

-Very interesting presentations with often very sick patients that need to be carefully managed.
+Very interesting presentations with often very sick patients that must be carefully managed.

-Patients are often long-term patients and you are able to form longer term relationships with them.
+Patients are often long-term patients and you can form longer-term relationships with them.

 Opportunity particularly on call to do small procedures such as NG tubes and incision and drainages.